jbravo94/connect/README.md

 NextGen Connect is released under the [Mozilla Public License version 1.1](https://www.mozilla.org/en-US/MPL/1.1/ "Mozilla Public License version 1.1").
 You can find a copy of the license in `server/docs/LICENSE.txt`.

 All licensing information regarding third-party libraries is located in the `server/docs/thirdparty` folder.

+## 8. Custom Extensions
+If the certificate used for signing the jars is not included in the launcher and/or Mirth, it will throw an error.
+One can overcome this by executing the launcher from the installation directory via `jre\bin\java.exe -jar mirth-client-launcher.jar --allow-self-signed`